wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 ## Setup
 NB!
 For external users: within the .bat executables and all dockerfiles.
 Please change the push/pull repository docker-hub destination to your own.
 Moreover, use another MQTT broker and/or change all used MQTT-topics within the setup-files and and python-scripts

-This step can be squashed if the .env's, .hmi, .plc1, .plc2, and .plc3 somehow matches your setup.
+The setup can be squashed if the .env's, .hmi, .plc1, .plc2, and .plc3 somehow matches your setup.
-- Download and unpack "OPCUA_MQTT_link.zip".

 ### Create a builx builder
 Required to push images to docker-hub, since the files are too large to be built on the device